padmasaba/github-popularity-score-service/README.md

-# Github Popularity Score Service — Keycloak Integration with Swagger UI
+# Github Popularity Score Service — Keycloak Integration & Docker Compose Deployment

 **Github Popularity Score Service** is a backend Spring Boot application that fetches GitHub repositories for a given language, earliest creation date, page number and per page limit.
 It calculates a **popularity score** based on Stars, Forks and Recency of updates.
 This project integrates Keycloak authentication with Spring Boot and Swagger UI.